Choosing Foster Care Over Comfort

 The numbers are staggering at how many children are without homes in the US and specifically in our state of Maryland that we just became overwhelmed that more people needed to get involved.
 It was then that we saw foster care as a place where we could serve and hopefully one day adopt.

-We currently have a placement that was almost definitely going to be an adoption for us, but ended up turning into a reunification.
+We currently have a placement that was almost definitely going to move towards adoption for us, but ended up turning into a reunification.
 It was really hard to accept the change at first, but it is not about our family getting anything out of this (although how can I express how much we've already received from this child?), but rather it’s about how we can support this child and his family.
-Our hope is to continue a relationship with the birth family once the baby is back at home.
+Our hope is to continue a relationship with the birth family once he is back at home.

 Our two children, now five and three, have also been a great part of our foster care journey so far.
 They both have been nothing but excited to be involved in these kid’s lives.
 We were riding in the car one day talking about our situation and feeling a bit down, when my five year old son said, “Mom, it's okay.
 Foster care isn't about getting kids.
 Its about loving people."